Skip to Content

 Period 2 weeks early: When to worry?

 Multiple abnormal cystic lesions on the ovaries could potentially cause a light period that is irregular.
-If you encounter an early period for the very first time, it’s likely not caused by polycystic ovaries.
+If you encounter an early period for the very first time, it’s likely not caused by polycystic ovary syndrome (PCOS). nhs.uk+2nhs.uk+2

-Having said that, if your missed period for a few months with irregular spotting, it could be due to PCOS.
+Having said that, if you missed period for a few months with irregular spotting, it could be due to PCOS.
 Other symptoms that may suggest you have polycystic ovaries are

 • Abnormal weight gain